Why we Hired Good Company Consulting

 For the last few years, at the end of the third quarter, we have sat down together as a team and set our goals for the upcoming year.

 Personally, professionally, politically … nothing was off the table.

 After sitting down with our team this year and reading through them, something I saw was a need for development, training, and growth.
 Bringing in outside resources to educate us and think a bit deeper.
 Something we probably have all now realized having gone through 2020.
 Am I right?!

 So come 2021, our goal is to do just that.
 Monthly, Jamie and I are bringing in an outside resource to educate us, provide new insights, new perspectives, education, and help our team develop and grow.
 Not just professionally, but personally too.

 And we decided to kick it off with Good Company Consulting to coach us on how to create a workplace that doesn’t suck.
 A working environment where no one will experience the Sunday blues.

 Through insights centered on the human experience, Good Company Consulting flips the script on the traditional workplace narrative (because they believe work can actually be awesome).
 Their mission is to help everyone, no matter their title or level, effect positive change now and prepare for the future of the workplace.

-I’ve heard both of the co-founders, Hannah and Lisa, speak at different conferences and workshops over the past couple of years in which have left me thinking differently since.
+I’ve heard both of the co-founders, Hannah and Lisa, speak at different conferences and workshops over the past couple of years, which have left me thinking differently.